adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 To reject a null hypothesis, a BF \<1/10 is preferred.

 We can see the immediate benefits of using Bayes Factor instead of p-values since they are independent of intentions and sample size.

+# 5 Dimensionality Reduction techniques using MCMC (Markov Chain Monte Carlo) algorithms

+TODO

+# 6 Bayesian regression model

+TODO

-## Bayesian Modelling using BRMS
+## 7 Bayesian Modelling using BRMS